apache/phoenix/BUILDING.md

 The reports are accessible via `target/site/index.html`, under the main project, as well as each of the subprojects. (not every project has all reports)

 Running tests on local cluster
 -----------------------

-1. To run all IT tests that are part of a defined execution goal in the pom.xml (e.g SignOffTests)
+1. To run all IT tests that are part of a defined execution goal in pom.xml (e.g SignOffTests) `mvn failsafe:integration-test@SignOffTests failsafe:verify@SignOffTests -Dhbase.profile=2.5 -Dskip.code-coverage -Dmaven.test.failure.ignore=true -Dhbase.test.cluster.distributed=true

-`mvn failsafe:integration-test@SignOffTests failsafe:verify@SignOffTests -Dhbase.profile=2.5 -Dskip.code-coverage -Dmaven.test.failure.ignore=true -Dhbase.test.cluster.distributed=true -Dhbase.zookeeper.quorum=localhost -Dhbase.zookeeper.property.clientPort=2181`
+-Dhbase.zookeeper.quorum=localhost -Dhbase.zookeeper.property.clientPort=2181`

 Generate Apache Web Site
 ------------------------